nhannv56/hoctap/README.md

 # hoctap
-Project to learn hơ to do using v-shape model
+Project to learn how to do using v-shape model create follow process